asu-cis-capstone/notifier/CircleK/README.md

 </br>
 6. Click on <b>history</b> if you wish to view who approved or denied certain tickets.
 You may order the tickets by sender, reviewer, or by date.
 </br>
 7. Click on incidents to review or submit incident reports.
 This feature will be added in the near future.
-Stay tuned!!
+Stay tuned!